documentcloud/documentcloud/app/views/help/publishing.markdown

 <img src="/images/help/newshour.jpg" class="full_line" />

-If you choose to make a **fixed size** viewer, set the width and height in pixels.
-In the embed dialog you can also toggle the sidebar as well as the text tab.
+If you opt to embed a **fixed size** viewer, set the width and height in pixels.
+You can also toggle both the sidebar and the text tab.
 We recommend hiding the sidebar in document viewers that are narrower than 800 pixels.
 If you're embedding handwritten documents or documents with poor OCR results, hiding the text tab is usually a good idea.
 Use the "preview the document viewer" link to see an example of the viewer rendered to your specifications.

-For a live example of a fixed size document with no sidebar, take a look at [this ballot from WNYC][].
+To see a live example of a fixed size document with no sidebar, take a look at [this ballot from WNYC][].

 <img src="/images/help/wnyc.jpg" class="full_line" />

-## Step 3: <span id="embed">Copy and Paste the Embed Code</span>
+## Step 3: <span id="embed">Copy and Paste the Code</span>

 Click on the "Next" button to proceed to step 3, and you'll see the embed code: a snippet of HTML that can be pasted into any web page to create a document viewer.
 The code will look something like this: